Free expat tax extension icon

 Here, you would find how to pay taxes online from a US bank account using Direct Pay.
 Once this flow clicks, it becomes much easier to pay US taxes online without dealing with paper checks or card fees.

-What Is IRS Direct Pay?
+What is IRS Direct Pay?

 IRS Direct Pay is a free online tool that lets you send money from your checking or savings account straight to the IRS.
 You do not need an account or login, and you get a clear confirmation right on the screen.
 You can also choose a payment date up to 365 days in the future.